Fjr9516/Atlas-GAN/README.md

 ![Workflow](./figs/WorkFlow.png)

 This repository contains the source code for the research paper titled "*A deformation-based morphometry framework for disentangling Alzheimer's disease from normal aging using learned normal aging templates*".
-You can find the paper [here](xxx). <!-- Insert paper link here -->
+You can find the paper [here](https://arxiv.org/abs/2311.08176).

 ## TODOs
 - [ ] Add the link to share the OASIS-3 Dataset
-- [ ] Add the link to the paper
+- [x] Add the link to the paper
 - [x] Share the pre-trained weights (in `./models`)
 - [x] Add the Jupyter notebook demo (`step-by-step_example.ipynb`)